Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/monstrosity/roc.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-260, Curse of Strahd, Storm King's Thunder, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight.
+260, Curse of Strahd, Storm King's Thunder, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight.
 Available in the SRD."
 ---
 # [Roc](2-Mechanics/CLI/bestiary/monstrosity/roc.md)
 *Source: Monster Manual p.
-260, Curse of Strahd, Storm King's Thunder, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight.
+260, Curse of Strahd, Storm King's Thunder, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight.
 Available in the SRD.*

 At first sight, a roc's silhouette looks much like any other bird of prey.
 As it descends, however, its unearthly size becomes terrifyingly clear.
 In flight, a roc's wingspan spreads two hundred feet or more.
 At rest, perched upon the mountain peaks that are its home, this monstrous bird rivals the oldest dragons in size.